By Vincent R. Pozon

 While I do not want to work for government, I do wish I could test it – test my own resilience.
 I hear though that while I can choose not to succumb, I cannot beg, affect, infect, expect others to remain steadfast, and that I will be firmly asked to 'leave corrupt enough alone'.

-When cases of the accused in government take decades before they are resolved, measures like Danny Lim's revolution become not just a possibility but tempting.
+When cases against public officials take years to resolve, as in Juan Ponce Enrile’s plunder case, which stretched across administrations, measures like Danny Lim’s revolution become not just a possibility but tempting.

 To be you, Batman.
 How to be you po?